Quasi-Mind/deep-unconscious-mind/README.md

 ## 🧭 Ethical Considerations<a name="ethical-considerations"></a>
 The DUM framework is primarily a tool for research and exploration.
 It's designed to stimulate thought and to aid in the exploration of complex emotional, experiential, and motivational aspects of consciousness.
 While it offers unique perspectives and deep insights, it's essential to remember that these are simulations and do not represent real emotions, experiences, or desires.

-As a user, I urge you to interact with the DUM framework responsibly.
+As a user, we urge you to interact with the DUM framework responsibly.
 Understand its limitations, and do not use it as a substitute for professional advice in fields such as psychology or mental health.
 Additionally, given the exploratory nature of the framework, it should not be used for commercial purposes without explicit permission.

 Lastly, while the framework provides opportunities to explore and learn about complex mental states, it should not be used to simulate or induce harmful or distressing states.
 Remember, the ultimate goal of the DUM framework is to foster a better understanding of human consciousness, and it should be used in a manner that respects this intent.